-At all times, pets must be restrained on a leash no longer than six feet in length.
-Leashes protect dogs from becoming lost and from other hazards, such as porcupines and sick, injured, or rabid animals.
-Leashes also help protect park resources, including wildlife and vegetation.
+At all times pets must be restrained on a leash no longer than six feet in length.
+Leashes protect dogs from becoming lost and from potential encounters with wildlife as well as protecting park wildlife and plants.

-Pets should not be left unattended.
+- Pets should not be left unattended.
 Summer sunshine poses a threat to pets left in vehicles.
-On a bright, sunny day, even in temperatures as low as 60° F, temperatures inside a vehicle can reach dangerous levels.
-On an 85-degree day, the temperature inside a car –even with the windows cracked –can reach over 100 degrees within 10 minutes.
+On a sunny day, even in temperatures as low as 60° F, temperatures inside a vehicle can reach dangerous levels.
+On an 85-degree day the temperature inside a car –even with the windows cracked –can reach over 100 degrees within 10 minutes.

 Fall River Veterinary Clinic 605-745-3786 Must have proof of vaccinations.